akshat-khare/Parallel-Periodic-Pattern-Matching-using-MPI/README.md

 Refer to `lab4_mpi.h` for more details. **Your program should not output anything on `stdout`.**

 ## Submission Instructions
-- You are supposed to submit only one file named `lab4_mpi.c`.
+- You are supposed to submit only one file named `lab4_mpi.c` or `lab4_mpi.cpp` .
 Please make sure all the functions you have used are in this file.
 - Do not submit other files
 - Your code should build and execute as per the instructions given above.
 Please make sure that your code doesn't need any Makefile.
 - Your program should not output anything in `stdout`.